BellaMrx/JS_introduction/README.md

    ```

 ### Template strings
 These are string symbols that may span multiple lines and also allow embedded JavaScript expressions.
-Such template strings are enclosed between two grave accents``` ` ```.
+Such template strings are enclosed between two grave accents.
 This makes it possible to do without line breaks with `\n`:
    ```
     let text11 = "last line";
     console.log("first line\n" + "second line\n" + text11);